AminFazlMondo/deployable-awscdk-app-ts/API.md

 - *Type:* boolean
 - *Default:* true

-Use github workflows to handle dependency upgrades.
+Use tasks and github workflows to handle dependency upgrades.

 Cannot be used in conjunction with `dependabot`.